States Ranked by Total Tax Burden

 What the burden does not tell you

 Honesty requires the caveats.
 A low burden is not free.
 Alaska and Wyoming ride volatile commodity revenue; when energy prices fall, their budgets crack first.
 Texas and New Hampshire compensate for missing income taxes with property taxes that rank among the nation's highest.
 Tennessee and other low-burden Southern states lean on sales taxes, which take a larger share of income from poorer households than from richer ones.
+The composite measures the average burden, not its distribution, and the distribution can be regressive even where the average is light.

 Nor does the burden measure what taxpayers receive.
 New York's 15.9 percent funds the country's largest transit system and extensive social services.
 Whether that is worth the price is a political judgment.
 This table does not make it.
 The table records what is taken, from whom, as a share of what they earn.
 The Census Bureau's migration data records how many people find the trade acceptable, and the correlation between the bottom of this list and the out-migration list is left for the reader to weigh (Census Bureau, Vintage 2025).
+That correlation is suggestive but not proof of cause, since high-tax Minnesota gained migrants in 2025 while low-tax Louisiana lost them.

 State and local tax collections per capita, FY2023